thanksmister/androidthings-mqtt-alarm-panel/README.md

 - (2) The first (and more complicated) is to set up your RPi3 to use [Android Things 0.6.1-devpreview for Raspbery Pi 3](https://developer.android.com/things/hardware/raspberrypi.html).
 Clone the repository and compile the APK using Android Studio, then side load the APK file onto your device running Android Things Preview 0.6.1 using the ADB tool.

 - Be sure to set up network access either using WiFi or ethernet.
-If you setup WiFi be sure to unplug the Ethernet cable, at this time Android Things can't use WiFi and ethernet at the same time.
-Once you have the application running, go to Settings -> Device Settings and enter your WiFi SSID and password to connect to your WiFi netowrk.
-It should connect automatically if the credentials are correct.
+If you setup WiFi be sure to unplug the ethernet cable, at this time Android Things can't use WiFi and ethernet at the same time.
+Once you have the application running, go to Settings -> Device Settings and enter your WiFi SSID (name) and password, it should connect automatically.
 Optionally, you can use the [Android Things Setup Utility](https://partner.android.com/things/console/u/0/#/tools) or use the adb command line tool.

 ```
 # Use the adb tool to connect over ethernet to the device